Who am I? What are we?

 The invention of photography precipitated a crisis for painting in general and portrait painting in particular, as photography was quicker, more comfortable and more accurate.
-Unsurprisingly, these characteristics made it the medium of predilection for the rational, normative times of industrialisation.
-While science found its tool par exellence in photography?s seemingly un-negotiable objectivity, painters used photograhy and subsequently electronic media not only as a model for the reproduction of reality but also as a tool to question what we understand as reality.
+Unsurprisingly, these characteristics made it the medium of predilection for the rational, normative times of industrialization.
+While science found its tool par excellence in photography’s seemingly unnegotiable objectivity, painters used photography and subsequently electronic media not only as a model for the reproduction of reality but also as a tool to question what we understand as reality.
 A portrait serves as representation and biography, as document and theatre of the self.
 The question it raises is: Who is this person?
 Sandro Kopp’s portraits offer a transfiguration of this question and hence of our conception of Being.

 In contrast to painting from photography, Kopp paints not only one moment but several moments from a moving image, which is a sequence of multiple images.
 But unlike the cinematographic image, which is a register of the invariable past, the interactive image is as much unforeseeable as it is random.
 With each brush stroke the painter is chasing the present moment but is never able to attain its full representation, as it changes to the next present moment.
 His paintings are condensing time and layering it onto a canvas.
 The question is not anymore: Who is she? but: Who is she becoming?.
 Rather than of immutability, his paintings are mirrors of incessant change.

 All of these questions are contained in the series Caro and Cy.
 In this series, Kopp painted twelve pictures of two people over a period of twelve months: A heavily tattooed man on the right and a fair-skinned woman on the left, whose hair gets shorter and more colourful in each frame.
 Whereas her physical appearance is different in every painting, his body is already marked as different.

 Essay accompanying the exhibition THERE YOU ARE at Lehmann Maupin

 by Hilton Als